Building

 One of the requirements for contestants in the EAA design contest was to write a series of articles for EAA Sport Aviation magazine that would the instructions for building the aircraft.
 Pete had a technical-illustrator friend do a series of drawings for him, and wrote a series of 14 articles that presented the drawings and provided background information for construction.

 At the same time, Pete put together the “commercial” version of the plans.
-These were significantly expanded over the articles, being organized as step-by-step procedures.
+These were expanded over the articles, being organized as step-by-step procedures.
 But the same figures were used, and the figures actually contain most of the information needed for building.

 The EAA articles were always an alternative.
 But, since Pete was selling a better product for a relatively low amount of money, and getting copies of all those magazine articles was difficult, the official plans were the way to go for almost forty years.